41-412786_transparent-child-psychologist-clipart-psychology-clipart.png

 3. Deliver psychological programmes and services.
 This may include:

-• Guide staff and parents/caregivers in implementing emotional, learning and behavioural evidence-based interventions, customised to the needs of individual child
+• Guiding staff and parents/caregivers in implementing emotional, learning and behavioural evidence-based interventions, customised to the needs of individual child

-• Maintain timely and accurate records of students and to maintain regular contact with the child’s family when required
+• Maintaining timely and accurate records of students and to maintain regular contact with the child’s family when required

-• Conduct transitional planning from one educational setting to another
+• Conducting transitional planning from one educational setting to another

 • Provide evidence-based input for program/policy improvements